 - Cross borders in the morning, as crossings sometimes close unexpectedly early in the evening

 - Keep the receipt of payment of the border fee until you leave the country

 Central America Border Control Agreement

-Under the terms of the Central America Border Control Agreement (CA-4), Canadian tourists may travel within any of the CA-4 countries: Guatemala, Honduras, Nicaragua and El Salvador) for a period of up to 90 days without applying for an extension.
+Under the terms of the Central America Border Control Agreement (CA-4), Canadian tourists may travel within any of the CA-4 countries (Guatemala, Honduras, Nicaragua and El Salvador) for a period of up to 90 days without applying for an extension.

 Travellers who exceed the 90-day limit can expect to pay a fine.
 An extension of up to 30 days is permitted.
 You must request this extension and pay the required fee to immigration authorities before the initial 90 days expire; the decision of an extension is at the discretion of immigration authorities.
 Please note that the initial visa period starts at the first country of entry.
 Stays are cumulative and includes visits to any CA-4 countries.

 A departure tax of approximately US$47.59 (or lempira equivalent) is usually included in the price of your plane ticket for international flights.
 For domestic flights, the tax is US$2 (or lempira equivalent) and is payable in cash only.

 Dual citizens and minors born in Canada should possess a valid passport.
 Honduran immigration entry and exit control laws consider that a person under 21 is a minor.
 If the minor is traveling unaccompanied or with one parent only, a written and notarized authorization to travel from the non-travelling parent(s) (or legal guardian(s)) must be submitted.
 If neither parent is traveling with the minor, both parents must sign the authorization.
 If you are coming from Canada, the written authorization should be translated and authenticated by Honduran authorities in Canada.